-Matters to be Voted Upon Required Board Page Proposals Recommendation Reference Approval 1.
-Election of Directors FOR each 5 Majority of Votes Cast Nominee 2.
-Management Proposal Regarding Advisory Approval of the Majority of FOR 48 Company's Executive Compensation Votes Cast 3.
-Management Proposal to approve an amendment to the Two-Thirds of FOR 49 Company's Second Amended and Restated Certificate of Outstanding Formation to change the name of the Company from Shares Triumph Bancorp, Inc. to Triumph Financial, Inc. 4.
-Ratification of Selection of Independent Registered Public FOR 50 Majority of Accounting Firm Votes Cast
+Matters to be Voted Upon

+Pro posals Required Approval Board Recommendation Page Reference 1.
+Election of Directors Majority of Votes Cast FOR each Nominee 5 2.
+Management Proposal Regarding Advisory Approval of the Company's Executive Compensation Majority of Votes Cast FOR 48 3.
+Management Proposal to approve an amendment to the Company's Second Amended and Restated Certificate of Formation to change the name of the Company from Triumph Bancorp, Inc. to Triumph Financial, Inc. Two-Thirds of Outstanding Shares FOR 49 4.
+Ratification of Selection of Independent Registered Public Accounting Firm Majority of Votes Cast FOR 50